How-To

 Executing a Scoring Job

-To execute (run) a scoring job, select the correct Model Library that holds the scoring job, then click on the job you wish to run.
-Click the Selected Job menu button, then Run Job, and finally Run Now.
+To execute a scoring job, select the correct Model Library that holds the scoring job, then click on the job you wish to run.
+In the Selected Job or the right click menu, click Run Job -> Run Now.
 This will immediately run the scoring job.
 Open the Console to view its progress (https://support.lityxiq.com/953742-Using-the-Console-Window).
+To put a scoring job on a schedule to run automatically, see https://support.lityxiq.com/126245-SchedulingAutomating-a-Scoring-Job.

 Creating a New Predictive Model

-To create a new predictive model in LityxIQ, first click the Models link within Predict.
+To create a new predictive model in LityxIQ, first click the Models option within Predict.
 Then, follow these steps: 1) Ensure the correct model library is selected.
 Then, click the Create New Model dropdown and select a model type.
 The selections available might be different depending on your installation.
 2) Provide a name for the new model and optionally provide a description.
-The name provided must not be the same as an existing model already defined in the current project.
-Click O...
+You can also change the library into which the model is placed.
+The name provided must not be the same as...

 Defining Settings for Building a Model

 In Predict, a predictive model is defined based upon a number of options and settings that you provide.
-To define these settings for a model, first click the Models within Predict.
-Then, follow these steps: 1) Select the model in the available models list (it will highlight blue-gray), then select Edit Model Build Settings from the Selected Model menu.
+To define these settings for a model, first click the Models option within Predict.
+Then, follow these steps: 1) Click the model you wish to edit, then select Edit Model Build Settings from the Selected Model menu or the right click menu.
 If a new model was just created, this step is unnecessary, and you can pass directly to Step 2 below.
-2) The Model Build Settings dialo...
+2) The Model Build Settings dialog will open.
+Th...

 Model Settings: Data & Variables